 - Time format

-* ‘Onboard GPS’ refers to the GPS hardware built into your watch.
+* ‘Internal GPS’ refers to the GPS hardware built into your watch.
 When synchronising with your paired handheld, you’ll need to configure these settings on the handheld.

 Free 4-hour passes